 Home

+The paper describes how to compute efficiently something called the Meijster distance.
 The Meijster distance is used to create what’s called a distance transform or distance field.
-In my case, it will be the distance of each pixel to the closest non-transparent pixel of my source image.
+In our case, it will be the distance of each pixel to the closest non-transparent pixel of my source image.
 All pixels that are non-transparent are part of the sticker image and should have a distance of 0.
-All other pixels, should have a distance stricktly greater than 0.
+All other pixels should have a distance strictly greater than 0.

-With this distance transform, all that remains to be done is to draw a white pixel if the distance is less than a give threshold, or leave the pixel transparent otherwise.
+With this distance transform computed, all we need to do is to draw a white pixel if the distance is less than a given threshold, or leave the pixel transparent otherwise.
 That should give us the effect we’re looking for.

-Since we’re using terms like “for each pixel”, it really sounds like we should be doing compute this on the GPU, in a shader.
-But for now, the goal is just to understand the algorithm, so I decided to write it in my Kotlin first.
+Since we’re using terms like “for each pixel”, it really sounds like it should be computed on the GPU.
+But for now, the goal is just to understand the algorithm, so let’s make a pure Kotlin implementation first.

 Performance considerations

-What’s interesting about the Meijster distance algorithm, is that it can be pretty well parallelised.
-Each pixel is not exactly independent, but it’s possible to do two passes: One for each column and for for each row.
-So if running perfectly in parallel, the overall time complexity will be O(number of row + number of columns).
+What’s interesting about the Meijster distance algorithm is that it can be pretty well parallelized.
+Each pixel is not exactly independent, but it’s possible to do two passes: one for each column and one for each row.
+So if running perfectly in parallel, the overall time complexity will be O(number of rows + number of columns).

 Overall approach

-As mentioned above, the algorithm’s input in our case is a Bitmap (that can be seen as 2d array, with each value representing a pixel’s color).
-Let’s say we have the image that looks a bit like a of a croissant 🥐, like in the next figure.
+The algorithm’s input in our case is a Bitmap (that can be seen as a 2D array, with each value representing a pixel’s color).
+Let’s say we have the image that looks a bit like a croissant 🥐, like in the next figure.

 figure